How to stake. All the ways to get rewards from your crypto

 3. Staking Pools: decentralised protocols and dapps

-There are also many decentralised protocols and dapps that offer different staking opportunities.
-For example, you can lock cryptocurrencies up in Staking Pools, i.e. smart contracts or features that aggregate stakes of different users.
-Staking pools are usually used by blockchain nodes to increase the size of their stakes and thus the probability of being chosen as validators.
+Many decentralised protocols and dapps offer different staking opportunities.
+For example, you can lock cryptocurrencies up in Staking Pools, i.e. smart contracts or features that aggregate stakes of other users.
+Staking pools are usually used by blockchain nodes to increase the size of their stakes and, thus, the probability of being chosen as validators.
 Furthermore, DeFi protocols and platforms also offer options for Derivative Staking and Liquid Staking, in which rewards are earned through derivative products.

 Staking NFTs